JonathanHolmbergOy/fizzbuzz/README.md

 # fizzbuzz

-An overly engineered vanillaJS showcase of the FizzBuzz problem, different iterator methods in JS, and some weird mathematical theorems.
+An overly engineered vanillaJS showcase of the FizzBuzz problem, different iterator methods, and some weird math (such as the Fourier series and Ramanujan sums).

+## Iterators

+## Generators

+## Math stuff